Stand Up! Records: Ties with Minneapolis and Austin

 In addition to its roster of nationally known comedians, the label also has particularly strong ties with the regional comedy scenes in Minneapolis-St. Paul and Austin, Texas.
-Minnesotan comics on the label include Bamford, Mary Mack, Tim Harmston, Chris Maddock, "Fancy Ray" McCloney, Corey Adam, and Rich Kronfeld of Comedy Centrals Let's Bowl, and Stand Up! has also released two DVDs of the Twin Cities public-access cable series Drinking With Ian.
+Minnesotan comics on the label include Bamford, Chad Daniels, Mary Mack, Tim Harmston, Chris Maddock, "Fancy Ray" McCloney, Corey Adam, and Rich Kronfeld of Comedy Centrals Let's Bowl.
+Stand Up! has also released two DVDs of the Twin Cities public-access cable series Drinking With Ian.
 In Austin, the label has put on multiple showcases at the annual SXSW festival, and has produced albums by Austin comedians including Andy Ritchie, David Huntsberger, J.T.
 Habersaat, John Tole, Doug Mellard, and Ryan Cownie.
 In 2019, Stand Up! released the posthumous album by Austin's Lashonda Lester, Shondee Superstar, which was praised by Paste magazine as "a lovely introduction to a voice that's both purely unique and universally relatable ...
 If the world is only lucky enough to have one album from Lester, it's a blessing that it's a recording of a complete show."